xenserver/python-libs/CONTRIBUTING.md

-For consistently well-spaced documentation, all Markdown files are checked in CI using Markdownlint, which ensures that e.g. code blocks are separated by space from the proceeding and following paragraphs and so on.
+For consistently well-spaced documentation, all Markdown files are checked in CI using Markdownlint, which ensures that e.g. code blocks are separated by space from the preceding and following paragraphs and so on.
 This helps to keep the Markdown source as well-readable as the rendered Markdown.

 To check and fix Markdown files quickly, use: